-In the year before the Age of Covid, I had just started raising my hand for speaking gigs—tentatively, of course, because I had and still have a very young career in writing, and always with a sense of a shock whenever my application was accepted.
+In the year before the Age of Covid, I had just started raising my hand for speaking gigs—tentatively, of course, because I had and still have a very young career in writing, and always with a sense of a shock whenever my applications were accepted.
 And whenever I shuffled to my seat on a panel or stepped up to a podium to deliver a presentation, I’d scan the crowd—deliberately, methodically, checking each row and each face.

 I knew I could do that because someone else had done it for me—done it in a manner as distant as social media, and without knowing of their impact on me.
 They did this simply by saying that we all had grandma stories, and that we shouldn’t be afraid of telling them.
-We shouldn’t be afraid of purists who sniff and say, “Oh, well, what do you know.
+We shouldn’t be afraid of purists who sniff and say, “Oh, well, what do you know?
 You might look like us, but you didn’t grow up here, so you’re not really one of us.”
 We shouldn’t be afraid because we should own our stories.

-But, truth be told, I am afraid.
-I am constantly afraid that I’ll run into someone who looks like me, who’ll listen to my heavily accented Mandarin (because I speak it like a foreigner), and watch me laugh too loud and too openly, and shake their heads over how brash and direct I am with colleagues, and think, it’s too bad.
+Truth be told, I am afraid.
+I am constantly afraid that I’ll run into someone who looks like me, who’ll listen to my heavily accented Mandarin (because I speak it like a foreigner), and watch me laugh too loud and too openly, and shake their heads over how brash and direct I am with colleagues, and think, It’s too bad.
 It’s too bad that her parents didn’t raise her right, that she is so American that she’s not really one of us anymore.

 Pfbt.
 Puh-lease.
-I reject the reality you project on me and substitute mine—one in which we with mixed-up stories have as much right to tell them, in our own way, as classicists who study and re-tell the classics.
+I reject the reality you project on me and substitute mine—one in which we with mixed-up stories have as much right to tell them, in our own way, as classicists who study and retell the classics.
 In my reality, we had hot pot and a roast turkey on the table at Thanksgiving.
 We kept track of our ages twice over—once by the Gregorian calendar, and once by the lunar calendar.
 My mother taught us zhuyin, and my college professor taught me pinyin.
 Neither is right, neither is wrong, both just are.
 In the same fashion do our grandma stories exist—have the right to exist—and it is up to us to tell them, if we have the wherewithal to become storytellers.
 If we’re brave enough to own them.

 And those of us who heard a different story, who didn’t have the exact same experience—even if we identify within the same culture—need to make way for those differences and acknowledge that change and dispersion have created gaps in our experiences, gaps that have allowed these differences to put just a slightly different spin on old tales, and made them fresh and new for everyone again.